-The Code of Ethics and Professional Conduct (hereafter known as “Code of Conduct”) is prepared by the International Society for Biocuration’s (ISB) Equality, Diversity and Inclusion (EDI) committee and is applicable to all members of the ISB, including its committees and working groups, and attendees of all events organized by the ISB.
-The Code of Conduct will be prominently displayed on ISB’s EDI webpage, with a provision for comments and suggestions for improvement.
+The Code of Ethics and Professional Conduct (hereafter known as “Code of Conduct”) is prepared by the International Society for Biocuration’s (ISB) Executive Committee (EC) and Equality, Diversity and Inclusion (EDI) committee and is applicable to all members of the ISB, including its committees and working groups, and attendees of all events organized by the ISB.
+The Code of Conduct is open for comments and suggestions for improvement from the community.

 Agreeing to this Code of Conduct is mandatory for all ISB members.
 New members will be presented with this document at the time of registration and will need to indicate their agreement as a part of the membership process.
-Existing members will be emailed the document to indicate their agreement.
 Agreement to the Code of Conduct will also be a mandatory step to register for all events and meetings organized by the ISB.

 Code of ethics and professional conduct

-- The ISB is committed to the inclusion and recognition of all community members regardless of sex, race, color, ethnicity or nationality, age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, religion or belief, sexual orientation, culture, political or other opinion, socioeconomic status, or physical appearance, hereafter termed “protected characteristics”.
+- The ISB is committed to the inclusion and recognition of all community members regardless of sex, race (color, nationality (citizenship), ethnic or national origins), age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, religion or belief, sexual orientation, culture, political or other opinion, socioeconomic status, or physical appearance, hereafter termed “protected characteristics”.

 - The ISB is committed to the prevention of any kind of discrimination based on any of the protected characteristics stated in point 1.